xoBlair/tic-tac-toe/README.md

 	-in the case of a “cat,”  prompt players to try again

 	-when the “try again” button is pressed, restart game from beginning

+	Thanks to :

+	A working game, built by you, hosted somewhere on the internet A link to your hosted working game in the URL section of your Github repo A git repository hosted on Github, with a link to your hosted game, and frequent commits dating back to the very beginning of the project
+A readme.md file with explanations of the technologies used, the approach taken, installation instructions, unsolved problems, etc.